Valuation of a Financial Claim Contingent on the Outcome of a Quantum Measurement: Financial observables

 Let us now consider a one-period market represented by the set of all positive claims on an $n$-dimensional Hilbert space.
-If $\hat X_T$ and $\hat Y_T$ are two claims, then so is the linear combination
+The problem is to assign a value or price to each such claim $\hat X_T$ on the basis of as few assumptions as possible.
+One possible approach would be to consider the so-called expectation value of $\hat X_T$ in the state $\hat p$, given by